codepoet80/metube-php-servicewrapper/README.md

 ### Search

 The search function works as a proxy for Google's YouTube search API, so that you don't have to embed your API key into older, and probably insecure, platforms.
 You send a search request to `search.php` with a GET request, and it sends you back the results from Google.
-If you set a client_key (or debug_key) value in your config.php, the client must send those values along with the request in the form of a header named `Client-Id`
+If you set a client_key (or debug_key) value in your `config.php`, the client must send those values along with the request in the form of a header named `Client-Id`

 The query string of the GET request should contain the query, and the number of desired results:
 * `q=VIDEOTOSEARCHFOR`